RobertPoncelet/RW3Tools/README.md

 ## Overview
-These tools allow the unpacking and re-packing of Robot Wars: Extreme Destruction game assets on PC, as well as bidirectional conversion between the game's native mesh format and USD, making graphical mods possible.
+These tools allow the unpacking and re-packing of Robot Wars: Extreme Destruction game assets on PC, as well as bidirectional conversion between the game's native mesh format and USD.
+This makes mods possible, including graphical ones.
 ![size:medium](maxwellbot.png)
 For full disclosure: I used ChatGPT to help write some of the boilerplate and USD handling code in the project's early stages.
 Since I'm not asking for credit, I hope this will be a moot point.